 Charges via magnetic wireless charger, eliminating the need to fumble with cord connections

 The Shift comes in 4 complementing colour options

-Indiscriminate to fine finger gestures, the basic computer operations are mapped to larger hand gestures and clicks to help better differentiate the user’s intended operation.
-Other operations like dragging items utilize both a moving component as well as pressure
+Indiscriminate to precise finger gestures, the basic computer operations are mapped to larger hand gestures and clicks to help better differentiate the user’s intended operation

 Complimenting software integrates with the hardware to assist with pairing and management.